A history of Maidenhead Scottish

 In 2001 we had a most successful Golden Anniversary celebration

-where many past members came to join in the celebrations and now an
+where many past members came to join in the celebrations and also

 We had a very successful party to celebrate Maidenhead's 60 years.